AussieSeaweed/gameservice/docs/source/examples.rst

 .. code-block:: console

-   O   O   O
+   X   X   X
-   X   X   .
+   O   O   .
    .   .   .

 Note that the winner in the above game scenario is the first player.